 Start with the character designs: Pinocchio himself is an icon, broad boyish strokes that also always looks stiff and wooden so we don’t forget that he’s a marionette.
 Geppetto’s bulb nose and blue eyes radiate affection.
 Figaro is one of cinema’s great cats.
 The Blue Fairy is the film’s most naturalistic design except for the fact that she’s composed of a shimmering translucency that feels like a formal experiment.
 Go on down the list of villains and side characters and every one is a work of inspiration, none moreso than the nightmarish Mosntro, perhaps the most terrifying sea creature in film history.

-The narrative of Pinocchio has more momentum than Snow White, its predecessor, but is still the weakest part of the film.
+The actual plot of Pinocchio has more momentum than Snow White, its predecessor, but is still the weakest part of the film.
 The story is choppy and episodic, resetting itself multiple times.
 It takes awhile for Pinocchio to come to life, then he ends up in Stromboli’s show, then barely survives Pleasure Island, before we get to the part of the movie that feels like a story arc proper: Pinocchio risking his life to save his father.

 There’s some thematic looseness in the film, which is fine, too: The blue fairy implores Pinocchio become “brave, truthful, and unselfish,” but none of his misadventures prior to the rescue of Geppetto really do much to challenge or develop those traits.
+So what are we supposed to talk away from his trials and tribulations, other than viewing the world as a harsh, cruel place?

 Thankfully, it all comes together by the time the film wraps in its moving and satisfying final act.
 And even when the story is rambling down some side road rather than accelerating to its destination, its captured in such profound animation that it hardly matters.
 Pinocchio is an unmissable milestone and an enduring visual delight.